For Parents

 Determining Whether a Student Needs Counseling

-Students wondering about whether their concerns are appropriate for counseling should request an initial consultation with a CAPS counselor.
+Students wondering about whether their concerns are appropriate for counseling should schedule an initial consultation with a CAPS counselor.

 As state licensed staff is experienced in helping students with diagnosable psychological disorders and transient stressors.
 The initial consultation with a CAPS counselor will help to link students to services that can begin to address their needs.